 The Wicked Problem Plan

 Financial crises, health care, hunger, income disparity, obesity, poverty, terrorism, and sustainability are examples of wicked problems further complicated by climate change, biodiversity loss, persistent poverty, and food insecurity.
 The difficulty is knowing how everything happens all at once and why everything is connected to everything else.
 Wicked, right?
-Maybe not, with a wicked problem plan for knowing how and why all you need a where.
-I pick Flushing.RLC – OCCUPY
+Maybe not, with a wicked problem plan for knowing how and why all you need is where.
+The Report picks Flushing.RLC – OCCUPY

 The planning process for dealing with wicked problems would simultaneously initiate three interdisciplinary actions.
 Evaluate community business visions, examine technical capabilities, and conduct a comprehensive assessment of community/user needs.
 If there is a match, you have a plan.

 If the geographic units for a constant data flow are clearly established (even as a sketch), it may be possible to fully understand the interdependencies and relationships that reasonably account for billions of interactions.
 It begins by getting everything to the East of College Point Blvd. to focus on everything west of it with a vested interest.
 It provides the grist of a plan.
 The interest could range from open space access to job retention to affordable housing.
 It is easy to get resistance to change.
-In this case, the fight is to get a piece of the action.
-Beware of the work to produce a CBA.
-Unregulated agreements between local, influential actors and developers are at the core of the problem.
+In the change case, the fight is to get a piece of the action.
+Beware of the work to produce a Community Benefits Agreement (CBA).
+Unregulated agreements between local, influential actors and developers are at the core of the accountable implementation problem.

 The Flushing Creek environment as it stands now has astounding contradictions.
 The UHaul is readily available to move displaced families while the Assi Food and Households Goods Market is closed.
 The vitality of the UHaul appears to stay, while the market is to be replaced with housing and the unpromised possibility of retention within a new complex.